 4) Set goals for yourself.
 Short, medium and long-term.
 Write them down and keep them visible. evaluate and alter your goals as circumstances dictate but always keep your goals in mind.

 5) Identify your customers.
 Age, gender and background.
 This will help you decide on your niche market and USP.
 It is super important to not only identify but to also understand your market.

 6) Develop a network of like-minded people to share and discuss ideas and experiences by attending as many events and industry conventions as possible.

-7) Outsource some of the business activities you have little or no experience in and concentrate on those aspects that you do best.
-There are plenty of reasonably priced web designers, accountants, IT and marketing experts about.
-This need not cost a fortune , you may have met some contacts in the networking groups we spoke about in point 6, or you could consider taking on interns from local schools.
+7) Outsource some of the specialized skill activities you have little or no experience in and concentrate on those aspects that you do best.
+There are plenty of experienced web designers, accounting services, IT consultants, and local SEO experts available whose services cost less than full-time employees.
+This does need to cost a fortune , you may have met some contacts in the networking groups we spoke about in point 6, or you could consider taking on interns from local schools.